gookit/slog/README.md

 Custom `Processor` and `Formatter` are relatively simple, just implement a corresponding method.

 ### Create new logger

 `slog.Info, slog.Warn` and other methods use the default logger and output logs to the console by default.

-You can create a brand new instance of `slog.Logger`:
+You can create a brand-new instance of `slog.Logger`:

 **Method 1**：